 The bilateral tax treaties and protocols before the Senate include provisions repeatedly approved by the Senate.
-The tax treaties and protocols have been reported out of the Senate Foreign Relations Committee without amendment in 2014, and are likely to be reported out in 2015.
+The tax treaties and protocols were reported out of the Senate Foreign Relations Committee without amendment in 2015.

 We encourage prompt consideration and approval of these pending tax treaties in protocols by the United States Senate.